AI Visibility Services for Marketing Agencies: Offering Guide

 Why it fails: If ChatGPT says “Brand X is known for poor customer support,” that mention hurts more than it helps.
 You’re visible, but visible in a bad way.

 The fix: Track sentiment and accuracy alongside mention rate.
 Set up alerts for negative mentions.
-Include corrective actions in your recommendations.
+Include corrective actions in your recommendations (content updates, PR outreach to correct inaccuracies).

 The problem: Agencies try to track ChatGPT, Gemini, Perplexity, Claude, Google AI Overviews, Copilot, and Grok simultaneously on day one.